 In the winter of December 2016, Joanna Wright was going about a regular day in Chicago, Illinois.
 Joanna grew up in the Marquette Park area and worked as a hairstylist.
 As a staple in the local LGBTQ community, Joanna was popular in her neighborhood and was said to be well-liked.
-That’s why what happened to her just a week before Christmas Day leaves her loved one sad and confused.
+That’s why what happened to her just a week before Christmas Day leaves her loved ones perplexed.

 It was around 1:45 p.m. in the afternoon of December 18 when Joanna was last seen being forced into a vehicle by three or four unidentified men.
 She was screaming for help during the abduction and attempted to fight off her attackers, but they got the upper hand and were able to overpower her.
 The car sped off and Joanna hasn’t been seen or heard from since.

 “We all have that feeling that she’s still here,” Joanna’s mother, Alicia Roberts, told ABC7.

 At the time of her disappearance, Joanna was described as being 5 feet 2 inches tall and 100 pounds.
 She had brown eyes and long brown locs to the middle of her back with red dyed tips.
 She’s known to go by the nicknames Jojo, Jino, or Duwop.
 Joanna has numerous tattoos that cover her chest, arms, and hands.
 Some include words like “Londa,” “Joseph,” “Mary,” and “D-UNIT.”